RuinedViego/Ruined-Bot/README.md

 -The last step is to make sure that you always start the program as an administrator 👔 otherwise it won't function properly.
 -Launch the RuinedBot.exe file as an administrator, Have fun and enjoy the account farming  (⊙o⊙)
  :KataLove:
+-In case you want to switch from the different bot game modes just go to the patterns folder, StartCoop, change the BotIntermediate variable with BotIntro or BotBeguinner.